Epacris graniticola: Distribution and habitat

-Granite heath is only known from a few populations in mountainous areas of north-east Tamania, where it grows in moist places in the shade of granite outcrops.
+Granite heath is only known from a few populations in mountainous areas of north-east Tasmania, where it grows in moist places in the shade of granite outcrops.

+Conservation status

-Conservation statusEpacris graniticola is listed as "critically endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and the Tasmanian Government Threatened Species Protection Act 1995.
+Epacris graniticola is listed as "critically endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and the Tasmanian Government Threatened Species Protection Act 1995.
 The main threats to the species are inappropriate fire regimes, disease caused by Phytophthora cinnamomi and mining activities.